 A quick and easy salad dressing for yogurt lovers!
 This Vegan Yogurt-Balsamic Dressing combines cashew yogurt and aged balsamic vinegar with a touch of dijon, maple, garlic, salt, and pepper for a creamy sauce that can dress salads, serve as a tangy dip for veggies, and be drizzled on steamed veggies and grain bowls.
 Oil-free and gluten-free.

-If you have a container of Forager’s unsweetened plain cashewgurt on hand, obviously that makes whipping up this dressing a total breeze!
-Seriously, we’re talking one bowl and two minutes.
-Homemade salad dressing really doesn’t get any easier.
+If you have some unsweetened, plain store-bought yogurt on hand, obviously that makes whipping up this dressing a total breeze!
+Seriously, we're talking one bowl and two minutes.
+Homemade salad dressing really doesn't get any easier.

 But if you can't get Forager's plain yogurt where you live, luckily you can make your own unsweetened cashew yogurt at home!